• Skip to main content

 • 1 teaspoon oregano

-1. Heat a large pan over high heat.
-You can use any thin-bottomed pan like saç or wok.
-If you don’t have these, use a cast iron pan.
+• Heat a large pan over high heat.
+Use a wide, shallow pan like a traditional sac pan or a wok.
+If you don’t have either, a cast iron pan or even a frying pan works too.

-2. Add in oil and diced lamb.
-Cook over high heat, stirring occasionally for 7-8 minutes.
-Let the meat release its juice and then absorb most of it.
+• Add the oil and diced lamb.
+Cook over high heat for 7–8 minutes, stirring occasionally, until the meat releases its juices and most of it has evaporated.

-3. Bring the heat to medium heat and add in the chopped onion.
-Cook until the meat is tender (for 8-10 minutes), stirring occasionally.
-If the meat you use doesn’t have enough fat, you might need to add extra oil at this step.
+• Reduce the heat to medium and add the chopped onion.
+Cook for 8–10 minutes, stirring occasionally, until the meat is tender.
+If your meat is lean, you may need to add a little more oil at this stage.

-4. Add in peppers and tomatoes.
-Cook for 5 minutes.
-Don’t let them completely cook and get too soft.
+• Add the peppers and tomatoes.
+Cook for about 5 minutes, just until slightly softened—don’t let them become too soft.

-5. Add in all the spices, give it a good stir, cook for 2 minutes and serve.
+• Add the spices, stir well, cook for 2 minutes, and serve.

 1. If you use beef or goat meat, you will need to cook the meat longer.